On August 12, 2019, changes to the Compassionate Use of Medical Cannabis Program became effective.

 FOR ALL MEDICAL CANNABIS TRACKING SYSTEM LOGIN ISSUES, CONTACT THE STATE HOTLINE: 855-636-3688.
 DeKalb County Health Department is unable to help you get back into your account.

 What will I need for my scheduled phone call appointment?

-At your appointment application assistants will help you complete all parts of the application.
+During your appointment application assistants will help you complete the application.

 - State Application Fee (credit/debit card only) – select a one, two, or three year fee (pay online during appointment)

 - Proof of Age & Identity- valid, unexpired drivers license or government issued photo ID

 - Additional Proof of Residency (if your address does not match the address on your ID)

 *Patient can designate a caregiver to assist with the use and purchase of medical cannabis.
 Caregiver will need to complete an application along with the patient and bring the same documents.